 What are the innate strengths or talents that you could be using more?
-Your inner genius?
-Are you amazing at solving problems, listening to friends or cooking healthy, wholesome food?
-Where can you use that talent, now?
+Are you amazing at solving problems, listening to friends, or cooking healthy, wholesome food?
+Where can you use that talent now?

 Even if you aren’t clear on what your purpose is, are you living each day with purpose?
-On purpose?
-With a clear intention?
-Or have you been pulled off track by distractions, expectations or life?
+Or do you get off track by distractions, expectations, or life?

 Was it hiking outdoors?
 Being with friends?
 Sitting in the library reading a good book?
 Doing absolutely nothing at all?

-Let go of the expectations of others that aren’t serving you.
-Let go of the way you ‘should’ do things.
-Let go of who you are ‘trying’ to be and instead, try being you.
+Let go of the expectations of others and the way you “should” do things.
+Let go of who you are trying to be and, instead, try being you.

 We try so hard to please, to meet expectations, to make others happy, or to fit in.
 Much about being true to you is about what you let go of as much as what you hold on to.